raul23/dev-jobs-insights/README.md

 </table>

-**NOTE:** 1000 is a small sample for extracting solid insights about the developer job market but eventually more job data will get integrated.
+**NOTE:** 1000 is a small sample for extracting solid insights about the developer job market but eventually more jobs data will get integrated.
 For now I am using this small set for testing the whole pipeline for generating the graphs, maps and reports.